andrewufrank/dainoSite/index.md

 # More information:

-The ReadMe in the test site  explain the rationale for "yet another static site generator" and show with examples how it can be used.
-The Blog directory contains useful test pages to check processing.
+The `ReadMe` in the test site  explain the rationale for "yet another static site generator" and show with examples how it can be used.
+The Blog directory contains instructive examples of specific uses and serves as test pages to check processing.